 Hayley Potter MA (RCA) FHEA

-Her work has been exhibited, commissioned and collected internationally.
-Collections include the Victoria & Albert Museum and The Feminist Library, London alongside many private collections.
-Clients include The National Trust, Nurture & Bloom Magazine, The Poetry Society, Royal Borough of Kensington & Chelsea Council, Notre Dame Magazine (USA), The Learned Pig Magazine, Idea Coutore (USA), Amelia’s Magazine (UK), Varoom Magazine, and Intellect Books.
+Clients include English Heritage, The National Trust, The Poetry Society, Royal Borough of Kensington & Chelsea Council, Notre Dame Magazine (USA), Nurture & Bloom Magazine, The Learned Pig Journal, Idea Coutore (USA), Varoom Magazine and Intellect Books.

-Alongside creating pieces that involve a complex range of colours and unique processes, Hayley has developed The Wild Blue Collection.
-A timeless eco conscious collection of hand built semi-porcelain ceramics, original artworks, greetings cards and prints inspired by the Folklore of Plants and Animals.
+Alongside creating artwork that involve a range of colours and unique processes, Hayley has developed The Wild Blue Collection.
+A timeless eco conscious collection of hand built semi-porcelain ceramics, original artworks, illustrations, greetings cards and prints inspired by the Folklore of Plants and Animals.
 The collection continues to grow, now including some specially commissioned pieces including those inspired by National Trust sites.
 This work has been featured in the World of Interiors, House & Garden and has been exhibited at Top Drawer London.
-Hayley continues to dream up a world of magical eco-conscious wild creations intending to inspire people to fall in love with our natural world and the stories that unite us.
-Because we all protect what we love.

 Artist's Statement